radim261101-png/LawMng/replit.md

 - `date-fns`: Date manipulation and formatting

 **Key Integration Decisions**:
-- No external authentication service (prepared for self-hosted auth)
+- No external authentication service (localStorage-based auth)
 - No cloud storage integration (file storage not implemented)
 - No external notification services (toast notifications only)
 - No analytics or monitoring services in current implementation
-- Prepared for PostgreSQL migration but currently using in-memory storage
+- Google Sheets as primary data source

 ## Replit Environment Setup (October 3, 2025)